 - Strain out the solids through a double layer of cheesecloth and pour into a clean glass jar with a tight-fitting lid.

-- Add 1 part sugar and shake until it is completely dissolved.
+- Add one part sugar and shake until it is completely dissolved.

-- Refrigerate for about 1 week (more or less time to taste).
+- Refrigerate for about one week (more or less time to taste).
 More sugar or vinegar can be added to taste.